Sequoia Economic Infrastrctr Incm Fd Ltd (LON:SEQI) to Issue Dividend of GBX 1.56

 Sequoia Economic Infrastrctr Incm Fd Ltd (LON:SEQI) declared a dividend on Thursday, October 15th, Upcoming.Co.Uk reports.
-Investors of record on Thursday, October 22nd will be paid a dividend of GBX 1.56 ($0.02) per share on Friday, November 27th.
+Stockholders of record on Thursday, October 22nd will be given a dividend of GBX 1.56 ($0.02) per share on Friday, November 27th.
 This represents a dividend yield of 1.46%.
-The ex-dividend date of this dividend is Thursday, October 22nd.
-The official announcement can be accessed at this link.
+The ex-dividend date is Thursday, October 22nd.
+The official announcement can be seen at this link.

 Sequoia Economic Infrastructure Income Fund Limited invests in a diversified portfolio of senior and subordinated economic infrastructure debt investments through its subsidiary Sequoia IDF Asset Holdings SA The Company operates through investment in senior and subordinated infrastructure debt instruments and related and/or similar assets segment.